JordanMartinez/purescript-jordans-reference/21-Hello-World/04-Debugging/src/01-General-Debugging.md

 If you encounter a problem or need help, this should be one of the first things you use.

-## Getting the Type from the Compiler
+## Getting the Type of an Expression from the Compiler

 This tip comes from cvlad on the Slack channel (I've edited his response below for clarity):
 > If you want the type of `something`, a good trick is to assert its type to something random like `Unit`.
 For example, you could write: `(log "hola") :: Unit`.
 The compiler will give you an error such as, "Cannot unify `Unit` with `_`", where `_` will be the type of the expression.